knah/VRCMods/README.md

 ## Friends+ Home
 Allows changing instance type of your home world to whatever you want.
 Setting it to public will choose a random populated public instance if one is available.
-UIExpansionKit 0.2.0 or newer recommended for in-game settings.
+UI Expansion Kit 0.2.0 or newer recommended for in-game settings.
 Known instance types are `Public`, `FriendOfGuests`, `FriendsOnly`, `InvitePlus` and `InviteOnly` (if you wish to edit modprefs.ini by hand)

 ## IKTweaks